 How Does Nvidia Image Scaling Work

-Unlike DLSS, Nvidia Image Scaling is a driver-based upscaling feature, and it doesn’t use AI or any other intricate stuff like Tensor core.
-Instead, it uses a combination of sharpening and an upscaling technique.
+Unlike DLSS, Nvidia Image Scaling is a driver-based upscaling feature, and it doesn’t use AI or any other complex stuff like Tensor core.
+Instead, it uses a combination of sharpening and an upscaling method.

-This feature that takes the image from a smaller input resolution and with directional upscaling and a touch of sharpening outputs an image that appears to be of higher resolution, ultimately boosting in-game FPS.
+This feature that takes the image from a smaller input resolution and with directional upscaling and a subtle sharpening outputs an image that appears to be of enhanced resolution, ultimately boosting in-game FPS.

 Until now, this characteristic has not been used regularly, but as of November 2021, this image-enhancing technology has been updated to use a so-called 6-tap filter with four directional scaling, as explained in Nvidia’s blog post.
-Supposedly this new update will bring an exceptional FPS boost at a lower cost on quality.
+Reportedly this new update will bring a significant FPS boost at a lower cost on quality.

 How To Enable Nvidia Image Scaling